|

 The Board, based on the recommendations of the Audit Committee has re-appointed M/s.

-Management Accountants (FRN - 000150)), as Cost Auditor for conducting the audit of
+GNV & Associates, Cost and Management Accountants (FRN - 000150)), as Cost Auditor for

-cost records of the Company for the financial year 2026.
+conducting the audit of cost records of the Company for the financial year 2026-27.
 M/s.
-GNV & Associates, Cost

-and Management Accountants have confirmed that they are free from any disqualifications
+GNV & Associates, Cost and Management Accountants have confirmed that they are free

-reviewed audit firm including its partners.
-As per the provisions of the Act, the
+the Company and are a peer reviewed audit firm including its partners.
+As per the

-remuneration payable to the Cost Auditor is required to be placed before the Members in
+provisions of the Act, the remuneration payable to the Cost Auditor is required to be

-General Meeting for ratification by the Shareholders.
-Accordingly, a Resolution seeking
+placed before the Members in General Meeting for ratification by the Shareholders.

-Members' ratification for the remuneration payable to M/s.
-GNV & Associates, Cost and
+Accordingly, a Resolution seeking Members' ratification for the remuneration payable to

-Management Accountants (FRN - 000150) as Cost Auditor for FY 2025-26 is included in the
+M/s.
+GNV & Associates, Cost and Management Accountants (FRN - 000150) as Cost Auditor

-Notice convening the Annual General Meeting.
+for FY 2026-27 is included in the Notice convening the Annual General Meeting.

 Key Audit Matter

 M/s.
-Price Waterhouse Chartered Accountants LLP, Statutory Auditors of the Company
+Price Waterhouse Chartered Accountants LLP, Statutory Auditors of the Company has

 rendered an opinion regarding the fair presentation in the Financial Statements of the

-company's financial condition and operating results.
+Company's financial condition and operating results.
 Their audits are conducted in

 accordance with GAAP and include a review of the internal controls, to the extent